Is Casu Marzu Cheese The Best Sardinian Cheese?

 Ricotta Sarda

-Sardinian ricotta is a cheese often used as an ingredient in the preparation of typical dishes, although it can still be enjoyed with bread or without.
-In particular, Sardinian ricotta is used for baked pasta, although it is also present in some desserts recipes such as pardulas.
+In particular, we use Sardinian ricotta for baked pasta, as well as for some desserts recipes such as pardulas.
 It is handmade, using traditional techniques passed from generation to generation.

 How To Make The Most Of Cheese In Sardinia